English Department Internship Program

 45 hours per credit hour--180 hours for 4-credit internship.

-3 blog posts about your internship experience submitted according to the schedule on the class Blackboard site.
+3 journal posts about your internship experience submitted according to the schedule on the class Brightspace site.

 Submit final project

-Your final project should be a 10-page evaluation paper; a 10-page research paper using MLA style citations; a 20-30 minute video (video should be edited and include footage which analyzes and explicates your experience); or a portfolio and 6-page essay.
+Your final project should be a 10-page evaluation paper referencing relevant trade journals; a 10-page research paper using MLA style citations; a 20-30 minute video (video should be edited and include footage which analyzes and explicates your experience); or a portfolio and 6-page essay.

-Further details about the evaluation paper, the portfolio option, the annotated bibliography, submission and return of final projects, and information about your sponsor's evaluation letter will all be included under Course Information on the RHET 495 myCourses Blackboard site.
+Further details about the evaluation paper, the portfolio option, the content on Brightspace, submission and return of final projects, and information about your sponsor's evaluation letter will all be included under Course Information on the RHET 495 Brightspace site.

 IF YOU DO NOT YET HAVE A CREDENTIALS FILE, STOP BY THE CAREER DEVELOPMENT OFFICE FOR ADVICE ON HOW TO GO ABOUT SETTING ONE UP.
 Don't presume that it is smarter to wait for that recommendation when you're actually on the job hunt.
 See tips on maximizing your internship for more on this.